The latest openings and closings in the Twin Cities

-Pillbox Tavern (400 Wabasha St. N., St. Paul) Opening next month in the Treasure Island Center in downtown St. Paul is this tavern from executive chef Graham Messenger.
+Pillbox Tavern (400 Wabasha St. N., St. Paul) Opening in March in the Treasure Island Center in downtown St. Paul is this tavern from executive chef Graham Messenger.
 The redevelopment brings new life to the former Macy's Dayton's department store.
 Read our coverage here.

-Pajarito (3910 W. 50th St., Edina, ) The upscale St. Paul taqueria is opening a second location at 50th and France by mid-March.
+Pajarito (3910 W. 50th St., Edina, pajaritostp.com) The upscale St. Paul taqueria is opening a second location at 50th and France on March 19.
 The menu will closely resemble that of the original location: Mexican bistro fare such as soft shell crab tacos with watermelon, serrano chile and curry; shishito peppers with lime, soy and chipotle; and their popular shaved beef torta.
 Read our coverage here.

 Shake Shack ( The Shoppes at Arbor Lakes, Maple Grove) The city of Maple Grove is considering plans to bring Minnesota's fourth Shake Shack to a revamp of this shopping center.
 The proposal awaits approval, with an opening date not yet announced.

 Pie & Mighty (3553 Chicago Av., Mpls., pieandmightymsp.com) Opening in time for Pi Day (3.14, get it?), this occasional pie pop-up -- they call it an "underground pie hookup spot -- is going brick and mortar.
 They'll have seasonal sweet pies in two sizes, plus slices and "lil' pies" on a first-come-frist-serve basis.
 Bootstrap coffee will wash them down.